 In The Beginning....

-LTD was proud to announce in June of 1997 that it surpassed one million passenger trips in a single year.
+The Logan Transit District was proud to announce in June of 1997 that it surpassed one million passenger trips in a single year.
 A celebration was held and the one millionth rider was awarded prizes.
 In the years of 1996-1997 eleven new 32-foot ElDorado Transmark buses were purchased.

-A groundbreaking ceremony for the new Transit Center took place at the selected site 150 East 500 North in Logan on Wednesday, March 14, 2001.
-On August 24, 2001 the community celebrated the Grand Opening of the new Transit Center.
+A groundbreaking ceremony for the new Intermodal Transit Center took place at the selected site 150 East 500 North in Logan on Wednesday, March 14, 2001.
+On August 24, 2001 the community celebrated the Grand Opening of the new Intermodal Transit Center.
 On this same day the first CVTD buses were boarded and began service.

 From 2000 to 2007, the two Districts, LTD and CVTD, operated independently serving Logan City and the Cache Valley respectively.
-On Feburary 23, 2007, LTD was annexed into the CVTD.
-The CVTD is governed by a 20 member board of trustees appointed by the county council and city councils of cities within the District.
+On February 23, 2007, LTD was annexed into the CVTD.
+The CVTD is governed by a 19 member board of trustees appointed by the county council and city councils of cities within the District.
 Board of Trustees members are selected without regard to partisan political affiliation from among citizens in the community.

 In 2012 CVTD was awarded the “Thanks for the Lift” award by the Federal Transit Administration.
 Terry Rosapep, FTA Region 8 Regional Administrator stated, “The FTA Region 8 Award for Ridership considered three factors: the increase in ridership over the last 10 years; the efficiency of the transit services considering operating costs; and the magnitude of transit usage considering the overall population of the community.
 That Cache Valley Transit was tops overall in the six states that encompass FTA Region 8, reflects the professionalism and dedication of its staff, and the strong support for transit within the Cache Valley community by residents, the University, and businesses.”